For the best EH software, take control of the choice

 Do you have someone who reminds you which employees are due for TB screens or immunization updates, tracks needlesticks and highlights patterns in employee injuries, helps manage your daily workflow of patients, and calculates costs and provides analysis?
 You should.
 Those are all tasks that can be handled by a well-designed computer program.

-Unfortunately, many employee health professionals are working with software that wasn’t selected to meet their needs or isn’t being used to its potential.
-In an interview with Hospital Employee Health, James K. Ross, MD, MBA, an occupational health physician and an expert in information systems for occupational health clinics, shared some basic advice.
+Unfortunately, many occupational health professionals are working with software that wasn’t selected to meet their needs or isn’t being used to its potential.
+James K. Ross, MD, MBA, an occupational health physician and an expert in information systems for occupational health clinics, shared some basic advice for those in the market for software.

 "Selecting an information system is a strategic planning effort," says Ross, who is chairman of the informatics section of the American College of Occupational and Environmental Medicine and president of the American Institute of Medical Management, a consulting firm based in Ashland, KY.
 "It’s not just purchasing something and hoping it will match up at the end."

-Ross outlined steps employee health professionals should take in evaluating information systems:
+Ross outlined steps occupational health professionals should take in evaluating information systems:

 3. Use a quantifiable method to evaluate systems.
 Ross has developed a list of items, such as design and technical features and operational functions, that form an evaluation method he calls Effectively Quantifying Quality in Information Systems (EQQIIS).
 But your list doesn’t need to be that detailed.